Welcome winter...

 Later...

 So far so good.
-Two barrowfuls of prunings - I've attached the golden Choisya in the Apple Tree Border, its branches far too long and lanky.
+Two barrowfuls of prunings - I've attacked the golden Choisya in the Apple Tree Border, its branches far too long and lanky.
 Hope it resprouts.
 I've got the leaf piles ready for bags.
 I've taken photographs of dead things.
 No!
 I mean dormant plant material, oops - perennial Aconites, Echinops, Macleya, Miscanthus zebrinus...

 Forming seed-heads.